Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Scientific inference with ML in four steps

-The estimation error depends on the evaluation dataset $\set{D}^*$. \end{enumerate} In theory, the model error and the estimation error can be separated.
-In practice, however, they are statistically dependent because the training and the evaluation data overlap.
+We have shown how we can estimate $Q$ using an approximate ML model paired with a suitable evaluation dataset.
+But how good is our estimate? \nl In estimating $Q$ using the ML model $\hat{m}$ instead of the optimal model $m$, we introduce a \emph{model error}, $\mathrm{ME}[\hat{m}]:=d_{\set{Q}}\bigl(g_K(m),g_K(\hat{m})\bigr)$.
+Moreover, by using the evaluation data $\set{D}^*$ instead of knowledge $K$, we also introduce an \emph{estimation error}, $\mathrm{EE}[\set{D}^*]:=d_\set{Q}\bigl(g_K(\hat{m}),\hat{g}_{\set{D}^*}(\hat{m})\bigr)$. \nl In theory, the model error and the estimation error can be cleanly separated.
+In practice, however, they are often statistically dependent because the training and the evaluation data overlap.
+Fortunately, there exist various sample splitting approaches that allow to circumvent or minimize this dependence \citep{james2023resampling}.
 Generally, neither the model error nor the estimation error can be computed perfectly; this would require access to the optimal model $m$ and infinitely many data instances.
-Nevertheless, we can quantify in expectation how large the two errors are. \nl An intuitive approach to quantifying the expected errors is to decompose them into bias and variance contributions.
-The two decompositions below quantify the range in which the true phenomenon property descriptions are most likely to lie.

-\textit{Formally. } For the bias-variance decomposition, we assume the metric $d_\set{Q}$ to be the squared error.\footnote{A bias-variance decomposition is also possible for other loss functions, including the 0-1 loss \citep{domingos2000unified}.} Considering the dataset that we entered into the learning algorithm as a random variable $\rv{D}$, we can decompose the expected $\mathrm{ME}[\hat{m}]$ error as follows
+Nevertheless, we can quantify them in expectation. \nl An intuitive approach to quantifying the expected errors is to decompose them into bias and variance contributions.
+For the bias-variance decomposition, we assume the metric $d_\set{Q}$ to be the squared error.\footnote{A bias-variance decomposition is also possible for other loss functions, including the 0-1 loss \citep{domingos2000unified}.} Considering the dataset that we entered into the learning algorithm as a random variable $\rv{D}$, we can decompose the expected model error as follows